mjordan/larkm/README.md

 `curl -v "http://127.0.0.1:8000/larkm/config"`

 Note that larkm returns only the subset of configuration data that clients need to create new ARKs, specifically the "default_shoulder", "allowed_shoulders", "committment_statement", and "erc_metadata_defaults" configuration data.
+Only clients whose IP addresses are listed in the `trusted_ips` configuration option may request configuration data.

 ## Metadata support